Telosnex/fllama/README.md

 });
 ```
 ## Tips & Tricks
-### Enable Metal on iOS and macOS.
-  No longer required, plugin will handle it automatically.
-  ~Get ggml.metal from the src/llama.cpp subdirectory, add to your assets, and
-  include its path in the FllamaInferenceRequest.
-  If you get odd C++ build errors in the shader code, check your .xcodeproj
-  and remove it from any build phases that are not "Copy Bundle Resources".~
 ### file_selector plugin OOMs on Android
   The example app uses the `file_selector` plugin to select a GGUF file.
   It runs out of memory and crashes on Android with even the smallest model